ottter/ottter.github.io/content/posts/recursive-load-cogs.md

 ---
-title: "Recursivly load all cogs in a Discord.py bot"
+title: "Recursively load all cogs in a Discord.py bot"
-summary: "Creative method I've worked on to recursively load all cogs and split as much as possible out of the main startup file"
+summary: "Overengineered method I've worked on to recursively load all Discord cogs"
 date: 2022-04-27T22:22:32-04:00

 tags: [python, code, programming, discord]